Modelling the propagation of very-high-energy gamma rays with the CRbeam code: Comparison with CRPropa and ELMAG codes: Properties of primary and secondary emission from sources at different distances

 \section{Properties of primary and secondary emission from sources at different distances}

-Realistic modeling of spectral, imaging and timing properties of the primary and secondary \gr\ signals from extragalactic sources combines the modeling of the pair production, inverse Compton scattering and electron propagation discussed above.
+The realistic modeling of spectral, imaging, and timing properties of the primary and secondary \gr\ signals from extragalactic sources combines the modeling of the pair production, inverse Compton scattering, and electron propagation (discussed above).
 Discrepancies in the modeling of these ingredients propagate to the discrepancies of the overall signal models.
 We discuss these discrepancies in this section.
+As in the previous sections, here we use the EBL model of \citet{franceschini08}.

-Left side of Fig. \ref{fig:FullCascade_z003_z0954} shows the result of modeling of the primary and secondary \gr\ signals for the nearby blazars like Mrk 421 and Mrk 501.
-As discussed in Section \ref{sec:absorption}, all the codes provide identical predictions for the optical depth for the primary \gr s in this case.
-At noticed in Section \ref{sec:emission}, predictions for the spectra of pair production and inverse Compton scattering in the CRPropa code deviate from known analytical formulae.
+The left side of Fig.~\ref{fig:FullCascade_z003_z0954} shows the result of modeling of the primary and secondary \gr\ signals for the nearby blazars such as Mrk 421 and Mrk 501.
+For the intrinsic spectrum of the source, we assume a power law model, with a cutoff at $E_\mathrm{cut}=30$ TeV and a slope $\alpha=1.7$.

+As discussed in Sect.~\ref{sec:absorption}, all the codes provide identical predictions for the optical depth for the primary \gr s in this case.
+As noticed in Sect.~\ref{sec:emission}, predictions for the spectra of pair production and inverse Compton scattering in the CRPropa code deviate from known analytical formulae.
 This leads to discrepancies between the models of secondary \gr\ fluxes in CRbeam and CRPropa codes, noticeable in the TeV energy range, which is most interesting for CTA.
-Top panel of the figure shows that the differences reach a factor-of-two above 3 TeV.
-Middle and bottom panels for the figure show the temporal and angular profiles of extended emission.
-The differences in the spectral properties of the secondary signal between CRbeam and CRPropa are not so pronounced in the low-energy temporal and angular profiles in the lower energy bands, accessible to Fermi/LAT telescope.
-However, these differences grow in the CTA energy band above 100~GeV.
-As discussed in Section \ref{sec:emission}, the discrepancy between the CRbeam and CRPropa predictions can be removed after a correction to the CRPropa code.
-In this case, all the codes produce results that agree at $\sim 10\%$ level, as can be seen from the left side of Fig. \ref{fig:FullCascade_z003_z0954}.
+The top panel of the figure shows that the differences reach a factor of two above 3 TeV.
+The middle and bottom panels of the figure show the temporal and angular profiles of extended emission after an instantaneous injection of energy at the source at time $t=0$ with the spectrum described above.
+The differences in the spectral properties of the secondary signal between CRbeam and CRPropa are not so pronounced in the low-energy temporal and angular profiles in the lower energy bands, accessible to the Fermi Large Area Telescope (Fermi/LAT) instrument.
+However, these differences expand in the CTA energy band above 100~GeV.
+As discussed in Sect.~\ref{sec:emission}, the discrepancy between the CRbeam and CRPropa predictions can be removed after a correction to the CRPropa code.
+Difference between CRbeam and ELMAG also decreases after re-scaling magnetic field in ELMAG (see Sect.~\ref{sec:propagation}).
+In this case, all the codes produce results that agree at the$\sim 10\%$ level, as can be seen from the left side of Fig.~\ref{fig:FullCascade_z003_z0954}.